guypursey/Beth/bot-client/README.md

 Their purposes are as follows:

 ### `noRandomFlag` ###
 Boolean value.
-A legacy from Eliza, on which Beth is based.
-This can be set to whatever and will have no effect.
+Allows random selection of responses, if set to `false`.

 ### `libraryData` ###
 Object.
 This is the data that Beth should work with, normally imported from another file (.json or .js format), including agenda, rulesets, synonyms, substitions, etc.